 This state of affairs obviously helps no one, so what can be done about it.

-Finding reliable and correct information takes time and no little effort.
-The best source of information are scholarly articles and papers written by an expert in that field.
+Without any doubt the best sources of information are scholarly articles and papers written by an expert in that field.

-When citing information from a scholarly article that article should have a reference which links back to the original work so that it can be checked by others or even challenged by a conflicting article.
+When citing information from a scholarly article that article should have a reference which links back to the original work in order to give credit to the original author and so that it can be checked by others.

-Are subjected to stringent editorial control and are generally very accurate when reporting facts.
+Genuine news items as opposed to articles written for sensation are subjected to stringent editorial control and are generally very accurate where reporting facts are concerned.
 Again any work based on a news item should have a reference stating the source.

-Are both subject to editorial control and where a certain standard has to be met.
-Although not always completely reliable because their information can be superseded over time.
+Are generally well researched often using scientific papers and both are subjected to editorial control and where a set standard have to be met.
+Although not always completely reliable because their information can become out of date and superseded over time.
 In general books and journals written by an established expert in that field are a good source of accurate information.

-Anyone can publish anything.
-Using self published articles without any references and written by someone who isn't an established expert in the field should be treated as questionable and generally not a reliable source of information.
-If on the other hand the work is created by an expert and the subject is within their field of expertise then the information should be treated as completely reliable.
+This is where you have to take care because anyone can publish anything, it is particularly easy to do this online.
+Using self published articles without any references, and written by someone who isn't an established expert in the field should be treated as questionable and generally not a reliable source of information.
+If on the other hand if the work has been written by an acknowledged expert and the subject is within their field of expertise then the information should be treated as completely reliable.

-More myths and simply poor information is passed on in fish and aquarium related forums than almost any other source, mainly due to poor understanding of the subject.
-Such forums simply use other forums for backing up their position, there is no substitute for real knowledge and expert sources both of which are readily available if people would just take the time to look properly.
+More myths and poor information is passed on in fish and aquarium related forums than almost any other source, mainly due to poor understanding and lack of proper research about the subject.
+Such forums often use other forums for reference, there is no substitute for real knowledge and expert sources both of which are readily available if people would just take the time to look properly.

 Don't try to fool people in to thinking that the work is your own, a few simple checks will reveal the real source.
-If you make a statement that "Most experts agree" then a source should be provided to back this up or the statement is worthless the same applies to saying "scientific studies show" put the link in or don't state it..
+If you state that "most experts agree" or "scientific studies show" then a source should be provided to back this up or the statement is worthless.